mxmason/mxmason.github.io/source/content/index.md

 layout: page.njk
 ---

 I’m EJ Mason.
 I’m a software engineer, web accessibility specialist, writer, and speaker.
 This website is a work-in-progress.
-Are you looking to hire me as a consultant?
-Please check out <a href="./services">my services</a>.
+Enjoy whatever you find here!

-If you need to contact me for something else, please [say hi on Twitter](https://www.twitter.com/codeability) or <a href="mailto:hey@ejmason.com" rel="noopener noreferrer">email me</a>!
+Currently, I'm doing front-end stuff at Netlify, and I also volunteer with [The A11Y Project](https://www.a11yproject.com/) and [The Collab Lab](https://the-collab-lab.codes).
+If you want to say hi, you can [find me on Twitter](https://www.twitter.com/codeability) or [email me](mailto:hey@ejmason.com)!